Croatia: Military

+The Armed Forces of Croatia (OSRH) consists of three service branches: the Croatian Army, the Croatian Navy and the Croatian Air Force.
+They are headed by the President of Croatia as commander-in-chief while defence policy is overseen by the Government of Croatia.
+The military supports the foreign policy of Croatia and international security initiatives.
+It is the sole military wing of the Military Security and Intelligence Agency (VSOA).
+The Armed Forces are spread across continental Croatia and capital city Zagreb, with the Navy largely based in Split.
+According to the 2025 Global Peace Index, Croatia is the 18th most peaceful country in the world.

+Since the Croatian War of Independence (1991–1995), the Armed Forces have played a key role in protecting territorial integrity.
+The military's first foreign deployment was in 2003 – the War in Afghanistan and Iraq War – later joining the military alliance NATO in 2009.
+Croatia maintains a close security and foreign intelligence relationship with NATO and the United States.
+The military has been deployed to various United Nations (UN), NATO and American-led missions around the world.
+Since joining the European Union (EU) in 2013, it became a part of the EU defence forces.

+The Armed Forces have seen significant militarization and modernization since the early 2020s due to regional geopolitical risk.
+Its deep integration within Europe and the U.S. has led to modern defence pacts and a robust defence industrial base.
+The Croatian military is among the most technologically advanced in Southeast Europe.
+Croatia has had military conscription since 2025, previously enacted from 1991 to 2008.

 Administrative divisions

 Croatia was first divided into counties in the Middle Ages.
 The divisions changed over time to reflect losses of territory to Ottoman conquest and subsequent liberation of the same territory, changes of the political status of Dalmatia, Dubrovnik, and Istria.
 The traditional division of the country into counties was abolished in the 1920s when the Kingdom of Serbs, Croats and Slovenes and the subsequent Kingdom of Yugoslavia introduced oblasts and banovinas respectively.

 Communist-ruled Croatia, as a constituent part of post-World War II Yugoslavia, abolished earlier divisions and introduced municipalities, subdividing Croatia into approximately one hundred municipalities.
 Counties were reintroduced in 1992 legislation, significantly altered in terms of territory relative to the pre-1920s subdivisions.
 In 1918, the Transleithanian part was divided into eight counties with their seats in Bjelovar, Gospić, Ogulin, Osijek, Požega, Varaždin, Vukovar, and Zagreb.